Berenddeperend/blog/src/blog/paleo.md

 {% image "board-games/paleo-1.jpg" %}

+- Figuring out how to play the game with Pieter in Café België, just like we did with Mini Rogue.
+It was such a memorable night.
 - Thematically the best game I've played yet.
 All cards resolve in a way that feels believable.
 For instance there's a card that leads you to the forest.
 You can collect one wood and the card will be shuffled back into the deck.
 Or if you have the right tools, you can cut down the trees and collect three wood, but the card will be lost.
 - The crafting table is so cool.
 It's purely cosmetic but I appreciate it a lot.